VOTE KUMAR FOR

 I am seeking your vote — here’s why

 I am the only candidate in this race who supports a property tax exemption for ages 60+.
 No one should lose their home to rising taxes.
-Today, 16 states* across the U.S. have already provided tax relief for seniors.
+I have already launched a ballot initiative to get this done.
+Today, 16 states across the U.S. have already provided tax relief for seniors.
 If they can do it, so can we!

 I’m the only candidate ready to modernize the Assessor’s office from day one: As a C-suite software executive, with proven leadership in finance, operations, and IT modernization—and as the author of a book on Artificial Intelligence—I bring battle-tested expertise.